ParthKalkar/text-extraction-from-images/README.md

 In this project, we will be working on extracting text from images.
 After extracting the text we will apply some basic function of `openCV` on that text to enhance it and to get more accurate results.

 This project will be very useful as it will save time and effort of typing from an image.
+## Scope
+DIfferent organizations can use this to extract useful information from the image and store it.
+Individuals can use it for saving their time and effort for typing.

+It will ease the burden of document analysis and understanding them.
+It will reduce man work and revolutionize the system by automating the OCR method for text extraction.

 ## Steps
 1. Downloading Tesseract and install it with other dependencies.